Felony Firearms Act in Raleigh

-Can my Right to Own a Firearm be Restored?
+Can my Right to Own a Firearm be Restored in Raleigh?

 The Felony Firearms Act may deprive felons of legally owning a firearm, but it doesn’t keep you from petitioning to have the right restored.
 Certain non-violent felony convictions are eligible to have the right resorted.